-When the Fund enters into a futures contract, it must deliver to an account controlled by the FCM (that has been selected by the Fund), an amount referred to as "initial margin" that currently ranges from 1.5% to 5.0% of the contract amount.
+When the Fund enters into a futures contract, it must deliver to an account controlled by the FCM (that has been selected by the Fund), an amount referred to as "initial margin" that currently ranges from 1% to 15% of the contract amount.
 Initial margin requirements are determined by the respective exchanges on which the futures contracts are traded and the FCM.
 Thereafter, a "variation margin" amount may be required to be paid by the Fund or received by the Fund in accordance with margin controls set for such accounts, depending upon changes in the price of the underlying reference instrument subject to the futures contract.
 The account is marked-to-market daily and the variation margin is monitored by the Fund's investment manager and custodian on a daily basis.
-When the futures contract is closed out, if the Fund has a loss equal to or greater than the margin amount, the margin amount is paid to the FCM along with any amount in excess of the margin amount, if the Fund has a loss of less than the margin amount, the difference is returned to the Fund.
-If the Fund has a gain, the margin amount and the amount of the gain that exceeds the margin amount is returned to the Fund.
+When the futures contract is closed out, if the Fund has a loss equal to or greater than the margin amount, the margin amount is paid to the FCM along with any loss in excess of the margin amount.
+If the Fund has a loss of less than the margin amount, the excess margin is returned to the Fund.
+If the Fund has a gain, the full margin amount and the amount of the gain is paid to the Fund.